Ga direct naar inhoud

 It would be wise to start thinking now about investing after your retirement date.
 You can then choose the risk reduction rate that is right for your situation.
 You will not make your final decision on continued investment until your retirement date.

-• If you think you will want a fixed pension benefit, you can have the higher- risk investments reduced (almost) completely.
+• If you think you will want a fixed pension benefit, you can have the higher- and lower-risk investments reduced (almost) completely.
+We then invest almost all your pension money in risk-averse investments.

-• If you are likely to want a variable benefit later and you would like to have, for example, 30% of your pension capital invested at the start of your benefit?
-Then you can have the higher-risk investments in the offensive of neutral lifecycles reduced to fit a variable benefit with 30% being invested.
+• Do you think you will prefer a variable pension benefit when you retire?
+And would you like to invest 30% of your pension capital at the start of your benefit, for example?
+If you have the balanced, more ambitious or more ambitious + lifecycle, then we can reduce the lower-risk and higher-risk investments to fit a variable benefit with 30% being invested.
 However, you will run the risk of poor investment results just prior to your retirement date.
 What if you continue to invest after your retirement date as you intended?
 Then you may be able to make up for all or part of the poor investment results.

 Please note: if you nevertheless decide on a fixed benefit, then you will run two risks: